ultra-xd/sim-space/README.md

-# sim-space
-sim city but fraudulent. readme is by yours truly chat jibbidy

 # 🌍 SimSpace

 **SimSpace** is a 2D simulation strategy game inspired by *SimCity* — but for an entire planet!
 Built with HTML, TypeScript, and Object-Oriented Programming principles, SimSpace challenges players to manage budgets, population growth, and planetary disasters while maintaining a thriving civilization.